-Cash provided by operating activities primarily consists of net income, adjusted for certain non-cash items including deferred income taxes, depreciation and amortization, including amortization of intangible assets, stock-based compensation expense and the effect of changes in working capital and other activities.
+Cash provided by (used in) operating activities primarily consists of net income (loss), adjusted for certain non-cash items including depreciation and amortization; amortization of intangible assets, internally developed software and book-of-business consideration; stock-based compensation expense and the effect of changes in working capital and other activities.

-The timing of the recognition of our commission revenue depends upon the timing of our receipt of commission reports and associated commission payments from health insurance carriers.
+Our commission receipts depend upon the timing of our receipt of commission reports and associated commission payments from health insurance carriers.
 If we were to experience a delay in receiving a commission payment from a health insurance carrier at the end of a quarter, our operating cash flows for that quarter could be adversely impacted.
 Additionally, commission override payments are reported to us in a more irregular pattern than premium commissions.
 For example, a carrier may make a commission override payment to us on an annual basis, which would positively impact our cash flows in the quarter the payment is received.

 A significant portion of our marketing and advertising expenses is driven by the number of health insurance applications submitted on our ecommerce platform.
-Since our marketing and advertising costs are expensed and generally paid as incurred and the revenue and cash earned from approved applications is recognized and paid as commissions are subsequently reported to us, our operating cash flows could be adversely impacted by a substantial increase in the volume of applications submitted during a quarter or positively impacted by a substantial decline in the volume of applications submitted during a quarter.
+Since our marketing and advertising costs are expensed and generally paid as incurred and the cash earned from approved applications is recognized and paid as commissions are subsequently reported to us, our operating cash flows could be adversely impacted by a substantial increase in the volume of applications submitted during a quarter or positively impacted by a substantial decline in the volume of applications submitted during a quarter.
 During the Medicare annual enrollment period, we experience an increase in the number of submitted Medicare-related health insurance applications and marketing and advertising expenses compared to outside of Medicare annual enrollment periods.
-During open enrollment periods for individual and family health insurance plans, we experience an increase in the number of submitted individual and family plan health insurance applications and marketing and advertising expenses compared to outside of open enrollment periods.
-The timing of open enrollment periods for individual and family health insurance and the Medicare annual enrollment period for Medicare-related health insurance affect the positive or negative impacts of our cash flows during each quarter.
-Consistent with prior years, marketing and advertising costs increased during the fourth quarter of 2015 compared to the third quarter of 2015 due to an increase in submitted applications for individual and family health insurance during the open enrollment period and due to an increase in submitted applications for Medicare plans during the annual enrollment period.
-We expect marketing and advertising costs to increase during the fourth quarter of 2017 due to an increase in submitted applications for Medicare plans during the annual enrollment period and the first and fourth quarters of 2017 due to an increase in submitted applications during the annual open enrollment period for individual and family health insurance.
-We expect marketing and advertising costs to decrease during the second and third quarters compared to cost levels during the first and fourth quarters due to a reduction in the number of health insurance applications we expect outside of annual open enrollment periods.
+Similarly, during open enrollment periods for individual and family health insurance applications and marketing and advertising expenses compared to outside of open enrollment periods.
+The timing of open enrollment periods for individual and family health insurance applications and marketing and advertising expenses compared to outside of open enrollment periods.
+The timing of open enrollment periods for individual and family health insurance applications and marketing and advertising expenses compared to outside of open enrollment periods.
+The timing of open enrollment periods for individual and family health insurance applications and marketing and the Medicare annual enrollment periods.
+The timing of open enrollment periods of our cash flows during each quarter.

+Marketing and advertising costs decreased in 2017 compared to 2016 primarily due to a decrease in variable advertising costs as a result of lower application volumes for individual and family health insurance and a decrease in Medicare online advertising expense, partially offset by an increase in expenses from our direct and marketing partner channels.
+Consistent with prior years, during the fourth quarter of 2017, marketing and advertising costs increased compared to the third quarter of 2017 due to an increase in submitted applications for Medicare plans during the annual enrollment period, and to a lesser extent, an increase in submitted applications for individual and family health insurance during the open enrollment period.

-All Medicare Advantage and Medicare Part D prescription drug policies are renewed on January 1, resulting in our recording substantially all Medicare Advantage and Medicare Part D prescription drug plan renewal commission revenue in the first quarters starting January 1, 2015.
-As a result, we did not recognize significant Medicare renewal commission revenue in the second quarter and third quarters of 2015 and 2016 and did not record significant Medicare renewal commission revenue in the fourth quarters of 2016.
+All Medicare Advantage and Medicare Part D prescription drug policies are renewed on January 1, resulting in our recording substantially all Medicare Advantage and Medicare Part D prescription drug plan renewal commission revenue in the first quarter.
+As a result, we do not recognize significant Medicare renewal commission revenue in the second, third and fourth quarters of each year.
 Typically, renewal commissions for Medicare Advantage products are paid monthly.
 As a result, the majority of renewal commissions for Medicare Advantage products has been collected in quarters subsequent to the first quarter.